romaonthego/REImageSprite/README.md

 ## Example Usage

-REImageSprite is a simple category, there's only one task where you specify resource name and sprite (which is essentially a `plist` file and a corresponding image name):
+REImageSprite is a simple `UIImage` category, there's only one task where you specify resource name and sprite (which is essentially a `plist` file and a corresponding image name):

 ``` objective-c
 + (UIImage *)imageNamed:(NSString *)name fromSprite:(NSString *)sprite